-SEO is certainly no “quick fix” for a site and can’t instantly make a difference to your traffic.
+SEO is certainly no “quick fix” for a site and can’t instantly make a difference to your traffic if you see this website.
 Instead you need to think of SEO as a long-term strategy for your site (which is another reason why you should learn about it sooner rather than later).

 When you first start out online, your site will likely only have a handful of pages.
-Whilst you can (and should) optimise those pages for the search engines, they can only make so much of an impact.
-The real value of SEO comes when you have built a much bigger site with hundreds, if not thousands of pages, all optimised for the search engines.
+While you can (and should) optimise those pages for the search engines, they can only make so much of an impact.
+Some of the best best seo company‘s have said that the real value of SEO comes when you have built a much bigger site with hundreds, if not thousands of pages, all optimised for the search engines.
 This creates a snowball effect – as your best pages help to raise the rank of your site, which in turn helps to attract more traffic to your other pages, which helps to raise your rank – and so on.